influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/about_the_project/custom_output.md

 --------

 Add a new node to Kapacitor that can output data to a custom endpoint.
-For this guide lets say we want to output data to a fictitous in-house database called HouseDB.
+For this guide assume we want to output data to a fictitous in-house database called HouseDB.

 Overview
 --------

 Kapacitor processes data via a pipeline.
-A pipeline is formally a directed acyclic graph (DAG).
+A pipeline is formally a directed acyclic graph ([DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)).
 The basic idea is that each node in the graph represents some form of processing on the data and each edge passes the data between nodes.
 In order to add a new type of node there are two components that need to be written:

-1.
-The API (TICKscript) for creating and configuring the node.
+1. The API (TICKscript) for creating and configuring the node, and
-2.
-The implementation of the data processing step.
+2. The implementation of the data processing step.

-In this case, the implementation of outputting the data to HouseDB.
+In our example the data processing step is outputting the data to HouseDB.

 The code mirrors these requirements with two Go packages.

-1.
-`pipeline` -- this package defines what types of nodes are available and how they are configured.
+1. `pipeline` -- this package defines what types of nodes are available and how they are configured.
-2.
-`kapacitor` -- this package provides implementations of each of the nodes defined in the `pipeline` package.
+2. `kapacitor` -- this package provides implementations of each of the nodes defined in the `pipeline` package.

 The reason for splitting out defining the node from the implementation of the node is to make the API (i.e. a TICKscript) clean and easy to follow.

 ### Updating TICKscript

 First things first, we need to update TICKscript so that users can define a our new node.
-What should the TICKscript look like in order to send data to a HouseDB instance?
+What should the TICKscript look like to send data to HouseDB?
 To connect to a HouseDB instance we need both a URL and a database name, so we need a way to provide that information.
 How about this?